pestiomichaella/instructional-static-website-clean/_operations/grooving.md

 ## Step-by-Step Procedure

-1. Secure workpiece
+1. Secure the workpiece in the chuck with the groove location clearly identified or measured.
-2. Install grooving tool and set height
+2. Install the grooving tool of the required width in the tool post and set the cutting edge at center height.
-3. Turn on lathe and adjust speed
+3. Select appropriate spindle speed and feed rate based on the material and tool.
-4. Feed tool to cut narrow groove
+4. Start the spindle and position the tool at the required groove location.
-5. Stop lathe and inspect groove
+5. Feed the tool radially into the rotating workpiece in small increments until the desired depth is reached.
+6. If a wider groove is needed, traverse the tool slightly along the workpiece axis to obtain the specified width.
+7. Retract the tool, stop the machine, and verify the groove dimensions using appropriate measuring tools.

 ## Important Considerations